Ederen1/Dipl/README.md

 dotnet run --project Dipl.Web
 ```

-The application can be accessed at `https://localhost:7228`.
+The application can be accessed at `https://localhost:7228` by default.

 ## Configuration